-The comment stung me like a scorpion, and the only possible reply would have included a description of it as stupid.
-But I managed to tame my anger for four weeks before approaching the young man from whose mouth came those unfortunate words.
+The statement stung me like a scorpion, and the only possible reply would have included a description of it as stupid.
+But I managed to tame my anger for four weeks before I approached the young man from whose mouth came those unfortunate words.

 I could, however, not control myself when I recently logged on to Facebook and found a similar post by one Yoofi Stagger.
 He listed 18 ministers and deputy ministers from northern Ghana and added: “So how can Mahama … justify this northern dominance of his government, and yet they are not performing?”

-A day earlier, I was with a PhD student from the Upper East Region and he shared his harrowing experience in a flight when he was returning from the United States recently.
-The discussion had moved beyond bad governance to the “incompetence of northerners.”
+A day earlier, I was with a PhD student from the Upper East Region and he shared his harrowing experience on a flight from the United States recently.
+The discussion had moved from bad governance to the “incompetence of northerners.”

 “The insults were just too much,” he said.
 “At a point, I thought of replying but looking at the number on the other side, it would have been useless arguing with them.
-I bowed throughout that discussion.”
+I kept my head bowed throughout that discussion.”

 So why must every northerner pay for the actions or inactions of President Mahama?
 In order for easy identification, and to be able to assign responsibilities for their actions, every human being has a name.
 Why must others be held responsible for the actions of President Mahama just because they come from the northern part of the country when the same cannot be said of those from the south?

-I have also heard a lot about the northern dominance such as the list presented by Yoofi Stagger.
+I have heard a lot about the misguided notion of northern dominance in the current administration such as the list presented by Yoofi Stagger.
 One reason I described his post on Facebook as stupid was the ignorance displayed by that post.
-The constitution talks about regional and ethnic balance when one is considering such appointments.
+The constitution of our republic calls for regional and ethnic balance when one is making such appointments.
 What is often referred to as the north or northern Ghana is made up of three separate regions.
 So if you name 18 people from the north, you are talking about an average of 6 ministers from each region of the north.
 And you cannot talk about northern dominance when we have close to 100 ministers and deputy ministers.

 When I complained about the content on a particular page, she explained that was a page dedicated to issues of poverty and its related issues, but when she clicked on other links, she was embarrassed to learn that they were even worse.
 I pointed out to her how unprofessional and unfair that kind of journalism was.
 I told her my piece of mind and she promised to convey my concerns to the editorial team.

 Back in Ghana, I have realised that the media treat northern Ghana the same way the Western media treat Africa.
-If it’s not conflict or poverty, it is no news.
-When the youth of Nima riot, its twin brother, Mamobi, is not mentioned in the report.
+If it’s not conflict or poverty, it is not news.
+When the youth of Nima riot, Nima’s twin brother, Mamobi, is not mentioned in the report.

 “The single story creates stereotypes, and the problem with stereotypes is not that they are untrue, but that they are incomplete.
 They make one story become the only story,” she said.